When you have

 people may be reluctant to exercise when they have arthritis, but it can help

 swimming, biking, walking, water exercises, and lifting light weights.
-Make sure to talk to your doctor or physical
+And consider taking an exercise class designed for people who have arthritis.
+Many fitness clubs, community centers, and senior centers offer these classes.
+Be sure to talk to your doctor or physical

 Protect your joints.
 There are some things that you can do to protect your joints.